 When Should College Students Use Self Storage Units?

-College students may find self storage helpful at times throughout the school year, such as during summer break or when living with a roommate.
+College students may find self storage helpful at different times throughout the school year, such as during summer break or when sharing a dorm with a roommate.
 Here are a few occasions when you may want to consider renting self storage.

-Instead of having to haul everything back home once the school year ends, out-of-state students can rent a self storage unit to keep their belongings safe and out of the way during summer break.
-Monthly storage unit rentals provide a convenient storage solution until the start of the fall semester—or you can always keep the unit longer if you still need the space once summer ends.
+Instead of having to haul everything back home once the semester or school year ends, out-of-state students can rent a self storage unit to keep their belongings safe and out of the way during summer and winter break.
+This eliminates the stress of overpacking your car or spending money on a moving truck only to have to bring everything back a short time later.
+Monthly storage unit rentals provide a convenient and college budget-friendly storage solution until the start of the next semester.

 While Studying Abroad

 Studying abroad is an exciting opportunity for college students, but deciding what to do with your belongings while you’re away can be a challenge.
-Whether you’re living abroad for the summer, a semester, or a full year, renting self storage is a secure, cost-effective solution.
-It’s more affordable than keeping an apartment just for your things—and it saves you from committing to a lease if you’re unsure where you’ll live after returning.
+Whether you’re living abroad for the summer, a semester, or a full year, renting college storage is a secure, cost-effective solution for your items while you’re away.
+One of the benefits of self storage for students studying abroad is that it’s significantly more affordable than paying for an apartment just for your things—and it saves you from committing to a new lease if you’re unsure where you’ll be living after returning.

 When Living Space is Limited

-Whether you’re living in a small dorm room or off-campus—alone or with a roommate—living space can be limited.
-Renting a storage unit helps free up shared areas and reduce clutter by providing a place for items you don’t use often.
-Experimenting with various decluttering methods can help you decide what to keep in your space and what to store.
+Whether you’re living in a small space with a roommate or moving off-campus—alone or with roommates—living space can be limited.
+Renting a storage unit helps free up shared areas and reduce clutter by providing a place for items or furniture you don’t use often or currently have duplicates of but want to keep for future use.
+Experimenting with various decluttering methods can help you decide what to keep in your space and what to place in student storage.

 For Storing Seasonal Items

-If you’re living in an apartment or dorm room, you might not have space for items you only need for part of the year.
-Instead of hauling things like winter coats, holiday decor, heaters, and fans back and forth from your parents’ house, consider using a storage unit.
-It’s an easy way to keep seasonal items nearby and make your space feel more like home—without adding clutter.
+If you’re living in an apartment or dorm room, you might not have excess storage space for items you only need for part of the year.
+Instead of hauling things like winter coats, seasonal clothing, holiday decor, heaters, and fans back and forth from your parents’ house, consider using a storage unit.
+It’s an easy way to keep seasonal items nearby and make your space feel more like home—without the clutter.

-When renting self storage, college students should consider more than just price.
-From unit size and access hours to climate control and security features, here are several factors that can help you choose the right storage option for your needs.
+When renting self storage in college, you should consider more than just price.
+From unit size and access hours to climate control and security features, here are several factors that can help you choose the right solution for your needs.

 Storage Unit Size Options